DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 - Voices: 32 per bank.
 Individual voice can be imported from external VCED SysEx file.
 - SysEx (and .6opdx) files can be imported/opened via right click menu, or by drag and drop (over the touchscreen).
 - Bank/voice select by voltage: supported via VOICE input jack (0V to +10V unipolar CV).
+- View DX7 settings for selected voice (the viewer displays up to 8 pages, browse by rotating the continuous encoder).
 - Global Preferences (via dedicated page, from MENU button), but more restrictive.
 - Modulation Matrix (via dedicated page, also from MENU button).
 - 8 assignable independent CV input jacks.